John Dee: 21st century

 John Dee is one of the main antagonists in the book series The Secrets of the Immortal Nicholas Flamel by Michael Scott.
 In the series, John Dee has gained immortality from the Dark Elders, his mentors.

-The film Elizabeth: The Golden Age (2007) has two scenes in which Queen Elizabeth consults Dr. Dee, played by David Threlfall.

 Phil Rickman casts Dee as the main detective, investigating the disappearance of the bones of King Arthur during the reign of Elizabeth I in the historical mystery The Bones of Avalon (2010).
 The play Burn Your Bookes (2010) by Richard Byrne examines the relations between Dee, Edward Kelley and Edward Dyer.

 The opera Dr Dee: An English Opera (2011) by Damon Albarn, explores Dee's life and work.

-The book: Shadow of Night by Deborah Harkness was published July 10th, 2012.
-Being a respected historian of science and an expert in Elizabethan history, Harkness used her dissertation on John Dee as background for the book and as a minor character, his library being a focus of action taking place in the story.

 John Zorn's string quartet The Alchemist (2014) was inspired by the alchemical work of Dee and Kelley.

 The Iron Maiden song "The Alchemist" from the album The Final Frontier (2010) is written about John Dee.

-American rapper Ghostemane has a track entitled "John Dee", with occult-themed lyrics.

-Robert Eggers 2024 film Nosferatu makes reference to the Mysteriorum Libri Quinque (John Dee's Five Books of Mysteries), as being read by the character of Professor Albin Everhart Von Franz, played by Willem Defoe, when the character is introduced.

-Dee (or a character based on him) appears in a number of video games, including Uncharted 3: Drake's Deception, Call of Duty: Black Ops III, and ZombiU.